HandsOnDataViz/book/docs/HandsOnDataViz.md

 for colorblind readers.

-1. After modifying your visualization, proceed to the *Publish and Embed* screen, and follow the prompts or refer to the more detailed tutorial above.
+1. After modifying your visualization, proceed to the *Publish and Embed* screen, and follow the prompts to share your work, or refer to the more detailed tutorial above.

 Now that you’ve completed a range chart, let’s create another new chart type, scatter and bubble charts, which are relatively easy to design in